odan/odan.github.io/_posts/2020-05-03-slim4-league-container.md

 * A closure factory doesn't get the container automatically.
 You have to pass it manually with `addArgument`.
 * Constructor parameters with optional / nullable values are not supported.
+* Compared to PHP-DI, the performance of League Container can be up to 12 slower.